 WHEN THE MASTER BECOMES THE STUDENT

-Ms. Yogita Sharma
+Ms. Yogita Gautam

 A teacher supported at our Shikshaantaar program in Delhi (ITEI-EDMC)

-Yogita Sharma was a student over a dozen years ago!
+Yogita Gautam was a student over a dozen years ago!
 But now, when it comes to her students, she is almost intuitive in her decision making.
 “My gut isright.
 However, there is a lot of new information that can make teaching and learning almost scientific.
 And, what can be better than a gut supported by science,” jokes Yogita!